astroboyReloaded/youtube-like_HTML-CSS/README.md

  Is the result of an exercise assignment by **TheOdinProject**.

-I hope it turns out nice!!!
+*I hope it turns out nice!!!*

-Thenk you for picking.
+Thank you for picking.